 - Specific positions (ongoing and non-ongoing opportunities)

-The Court advertises specific position in APSJobs and on other websites from time to time.
+The Court advertises specific position in APSJobs external link and on other websites from time to time.

 To be considered for these vacancies, you must submit an application for each vacancy using the Court's online recruitment system.